-The Parris Institute for Professional Formation is established to make Pepperdine Law School the national leader for developing law students and lawyers who radiate the highest ideals embedded in the earliest traditions of the pursuit of justice and the profession of law.
+The Parris Institute for Professional Formation is established to make Pepperdine Caruso Law School the national leader for developing law students and lawyers who radiate the highest ideals embedded in the earliest traditions of the pursuit of justice and the profession of law.

-Each year, Pepperdine University School of Law brings law students from across the country to its campus for the Wm.
+Each year, Pepperdine University Caruso School of Law brings law students from across the country to its campus for the Wm.
 Matthew Byrne, Jr., Judicial Clerkship Institute (Byrne JCI).
 Through the Byrne JCI, students who have been accepted into federal judicial clerkship positions have the opportunity to gain distinctive, comprehensive training by federal judges.

 Herbert and Elinor Nootbaar Institute on Law, Religion and Ethics

 The Herbert and Elinor Nootbaar Institute on Law, Religion, and Ethics was created to explore the nexus between these three disciplines, with particular emphasis on the intersection of faith and law.
 The Institute encourages the examination of law as a theological vocation from the broad range of Christian, Jewish, and other religious perspectives represented in the law school's students, staff, and faculty.

 Geoffrey H. Palmer Center for Entrepreneurship and the Law